 We will be guided by The Ministry of Health and GoU Guidelines for administering tests to our guests, as well as WHO and IATA recommendations.
 Currently, it’s only the MoH that takes Covid tests in Uganda.

 The WHO has advised that the use of barrier masks and medical masks help contain the spread of Covid-19 and many countries have enacted policies requiring their use in public.
 Uganda, Rwanda and Kenya all currently have these policies in place and we will require the same for our guests in the public areas.
 We will have free personal barrier masks available for all our guests while in camp, and our laundry systems will ensure they are hygienically cared for between uses.

 Our staff throughout your trip will be wearing masks, for their own safety and well-being as well as our guests.

 Food and Service

 Picnic meals while on game drives are encouraged – and of course are thoroughly enjoyable!
 Hand-washing facilities and hand-sanitizer will be available and hygiene strictly observed by your guide.

 Safari Game Drives

 Each guest group will have a dedicated vehicle and guide throughout their stay.
-We will offer a maximum of 5 pax per 6-seater open-vehicle, with the passenger side sitting only 4 and the fifth driving shotgun.
+We will offer a maximum of 5-6 pax per 6-seater open-vehicle, with the passenger side sitting only 4-6 and the other driving shotgun.

 Each of our guides has their own vehicle that they look after, and is responsible for ensuring the hygienic cleanliness of the vehicle before and after each game drive.
 This includes cleaning areas of high frequency touch, such as door handles and side armrests.